skolmer/i18n-tag-schema/README.md

 ## ⚠️ Known Limitations

-* you cannot use variables for grouping.
+You cannot use variables for grouping.
 ```js
 /***** example 1 ******/
 import _i18n from 'es2015-i18n-tag'